iliailinskii/test-cases/README.md

 * How to introduce yourself

 ## To be done in the future
-* Create universal testing case for marketing/growth analyst
+* Create a universal testing case for marketing/growth analyst
 * Create documentation for a team lead
 * Make better versions of my case solutions